 The liberal media went into a frenzy.
 Asking people to PAY for an MRI?
 Outrageous!
 And, anyhow, no one in their right mind would pay for an MRI, when the government-funded MRI’s were available at no cost to the patient!

-It was such a bad idea it’s now the de facto state of affairs in Canada.
+It was such a bad idea that it’s now the de facto state of affairs in Canada.

-In the final analysis, what the private MRI clinics did more than anything else was to dramatically reduce the wait times at the government MRI locations.
+In the final analysis, what the private MRI clinics did more than anything was to dramatically reduce the wait times at government MRI locations.